Parent Coordinator

 - difficulty communicating about the minor children.

-How can a Parenting Coordinator help me?
+How a Parenting Coordinator Helps

 - Matters that will aid the parties in complying with the court’s custody order

-- Transition time, pickup, or delivery.
+- Transition time, pickup, or delivery

 - Sharing of vacations and holidays